3I/ATLAS: Tail

 Hubble images from July 2025 first showed that 3I/ATLAS had a very faint and broad tail pointing eastward, in a direction away from the Sun.
 A tail pointing away from the Sun is a common cometary feature that is formed when small dust particles are blown away by solar radiation pressure.
 The broad appearance of this tail suggests that small dust particles were ejected from 3I/ATLAS's surface at high speeds.
 The anti-solar tail of 3I/ATLAS was thought to be pointed directly away from Earth in July 2025, which would have made it foreshortened and mostly hidden behind 3I/ATLAS's coma.
 By the end of August 2025, observations by the 8.2-meter Gemini South telescope showed that the anti-solar tail of 3I/ATLAS had become more visible and had grown to 30 arcseconds in angular length or roughly 56000 km.
 (Note: On 27.99 August 2025 the comet was 2.59 AU from Earth so the comet tail was roughly 56000 km long.
 Math: 2.59 AU * (30/206265) = 56353 km) The tail of 3I/ATLAS is expected to become more obvious as the comet approaches perihelion with changing viewing geometry and increasing cometary activity.
-As of 15 September, 3I/ATLAS has a visible dust tail length of 50 arcseconds (~100,000 km).
+As of 15 September, 3I/ATLAS had a visible dust tail length of 50 arcseconds (~100,000 km).
+Post-perihelion, the tail of the comet was recovered by Michael Jäger on 8 November 2025.

+The ESA in April 2026 reported that the gas/tail of 3I/ATLAS stretches to the extent of 5 million kilometers away from the nucleus.
+These gas and dust emissions are relatively common in comets, and their dust tails can even extend to about 10 million kilometers from the nucleus.

 3I/ATLAS imaged by the Hubble Space Telescope on 21 July 2025, showing its Sun-facing plume pointing to the right.
 The image is contour mapped to highlight faint features, such as the anti-solar tail on the left (east).

 Images of 3I/ATLAS by the Very Large Telescope from July and August 2025, showing changes in its coma shape over time.
 The comet's Sun-facing plume (pointing right) is visible in all images.
 During August 2025 (bottom row), 3I/ATLAS begins to develop an anti-solar tail pointing left.